 Leash Length + Colors

 First you'll choose the length for your leash or long line!
 Learn about how to choose the best length leash for your dog.
 Once you've chosen the length, you'll choose your preferred color.** Once you've chosen your main leash color, decide if you want to make your Leash Two Tone!
 If you choose a Two Tone Accent, the handle and clasp ends of your leash will be made using your preferred accent color.
 If you prefer a single color leash, no worries - no accent color is the default selection.
-For inspiration on Two Tone color combos, check out the "Biothane Colors" highlight on our Instagram Page.
+For inspiration on Two Tone color combos, check out the "BioThane Colors" highlight on our Instagram Page.

 **Please note - we love to be able to offer you a variety of colors in all three widths, but this also means that keeping stock can at times be a challenge!
 Occasionally, we'll have to email you to let you know that a color is out of stock or backordered, and ask if you would like an alternate color.

 Clasp Type (for Classic Brass Products):

 For our Brass Leashes and Long Lines, we offer the choice of a solid brass bolt snap or a scissor snap.
 While bolt snaps are standard in the pet industry, a scissor snap can be a good option if you are doing a lot of beach trips.
-For more info about bolt snaps and scissor snaps, read this blog post.
+What to choose for my leash - Bolt Snap vs Scissor Snap.